cyberphor/knowledge-base/cloud-administration/monitoring.md

 Monitoring is used to detect errors, failures, and changes in performance.

 ## Metrics
 Metrics are samples of ongoing conditions.
-Below is a list of examples.
+There are two main types: business metrics and operational metrics.

+**Business Metrics**
+Text goes here.

+**Operational Metrics**
+Operational metrics measure the internal efficiency of DevOps processes.
+They emphasize performace and the stability of operations.
+Below are some examples.
 * Latency: response time
 * Throughput: requests per minute
 * Availability: percent of time an app is responsive